 When packing and moving the bedroom, start by sorting and packing the least used bedrooms first, such as guest rooms or spare rooms.
 These rooms, once packed, can also act as a place to store packed boxes and dismantled furniture.

 These guides will help you stay organized while you move your bedroom, including moving heavy furniture and ensuring that children's rooms are properly packed.

 Moving furniture requires a little extra care, simply because most furniture pieces are large and can't be packed in a box.
-Find out how to properly move furniture so it and you arrive in your new home without any nicks or scratches or injuries.
+Find out how to properly move furniture so it arrives at your new home without any nicks or scratches.

 While lamps seem easy enough to move, they're extremely fragile and sensitive to bumps and breaks.
-To help ensure your bedroom lamps arrive at your home in one piece, find out how to properly protect them before you load them on the moving truck.
+To help ensure your bedroom lamps arrive at your home in one piece, there are specific steps you can take to properly protect them before you load them on the moving truck.

 While the lamp itself is susceptible to damage during a move, the shade is even more fragile and can often arrive at the new space with dents and smudges.
-So no matter which room in the house you're packing, make sure you take extra care when packing your lamp shades.
+No matter which room in the house you're packing, make sure you take extra care when packing your lamp shades.

 If you have a lot of pictures and frames to move, you'll need to take some time to ensure that both the glass and frame are properly protected from bumps and scrapes.